NEWS

 - Feature: Added

-and baseline_level
+baseline_type and baseline_level arguments to

-, which allow baseline distributions to be specified on the
+predict.stan_nma(), which allow baseline distributions to be specified on the

 response or linear predictor scale, and at the individual or aggregate level.